flowchart LR

 Every learning paradigm answers one question: where does the information that shapes the model come from?
 In supervised learning it comes from human-provided target labels.
 In unsupervised learning it comes from structure latent in the inputs themselves.
 In reinforcement learning it comes from a scalar reward delivered by an environment.
 The taxonomy below is best read not as a list of separate algorithms but as a list of distinct answers to this single question.

-Formally, we usually assume data are drawn from some distribution.
-Let \(x\) denote inputs and, when available, \(y\) denote targets.
-A paradigm is characterized by (1) what is observed at training time, (2) the loss that the observation induces, and (3) the assumptions that make generalization to unseen data possible.
+and we rely on generalization theory to guarantee that a small \(\hat R\) implies a small \(R\) when \(N\) is large and \(\mathcal{F}\) is suitably constrained.
+A learning paradigm is then characterized by three choices: (1) what is observed at training time, (2) what plays the role of \(y\) and therefore of \(L\), and (3) the assumptions that link the observed signal back to the true risk we want to control.
 Keeping these three things in mind lets you classify any new method you encounter, including hybrid methods that resist a single label.

 5.2 2.
 Supervised Learning